openfaas/openfaas.github.io/_posts/2019-03-30-openfaas-cloud-gitlab.md

 dark_background: true
 ---

-In this post, I'll walk you through to provision your own OpenFaaS Cloud connected to a self-hosted GitLab instance so that you can run your Serverless functions and stateless microservices on any private or public cloud.
+In this post, I'll walk you through how to provision your own OpenFaaS Cloud connected to a self-hosted GitLab instance, so that you can run your Serverless functions and stateless microservices on any private or public cloud.

 [OpenFaaS Cloud](https://docs.openfaas.com/openfaas-cloud/intro/) provides a managed version of the OpenFaaS experience along with OAuth2, CI/CD, TLS via LetsEncrypt and a personalized dashboard for each user's repo or project in your GitLab instance.